Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ## Encryption with Python | Cryptography, Linux

-In this project I encrypted basic data with asymmetric and symmetric Key Pairs using Python and the Linux Command Line in a hands-on lab. [certificate link](https://coursera.org/share/f57a28f19e8686c16574a15b9a4dc4fa)
+In this project I encrypted basic data with asymmetric and symmetric Key Pairs using Python and the Linux Command.

 [More Details](./encrypt_python)